 - Report illegal dumping online or phone Council on 07 3403 8888 anytime.

-Littering and illegal dumping may attract on the spot fines between $261 and $2611.
+Littering and illegal dumping may attract on-the-spot fines.
 Ensure you dispose of your rubbish responsibly.
-To help maintain clean streets, Council Officers can issue fines for anyone caught littering.
-Fines for individuals include:
+To help maintain clean streets, Council officers can issue fines for anyone caught littering.

 A recent Council survey showed that about 80% of Brisbane residents believed that people who litter should be fined.